Looking for an in-depth USA travel guide?

 Q: What is the best road trip in the USA?

-There are plenty of great road trip routes you can take to explore the United States — and even great solo road trips!
+There are plenty of great road trip routes you can take to explore the United States — and even great solo road trips (becaue there truly are so many great places for solo travel in the United States).
 The one you choose definitely depends on what you want to see and how long you want to travel.

 If you want a comprehensive view of the country, though, consider taking two weeks for a cross-country road trip.
 There are lots of ways to do this but most travelers start in an east coast city like New York or Washington, D.C. and make their ways west.